 Awards between New Zealand and Australia (including the Pacific Islands) cost 20,000 Flying Club points in economy and 30,000 points in business class, which is pretty reasonable.

 As with other award flights, these can only be booked over the phone.

-5. Fly From New Zealand to the U.S. (Starting at 125,000 Miles in Business)
+7. Fly From New Zealand to the U.S. in Business (From 125,000 Points)

 Passengers can book one-way award flights for half the price of a round-trip award, meaning it’s possible to combine a few one-way awards for a tour of Australia.

 Hot Tip: Check out more fantastic cabin photos of Virgin Australia’s business class in our review!

 9. Travel Within Africa Continent on South African Airways (From 20,000 Points)